xcp-ng/xcp-ng-tests/README.md

     * `uefistored`
     * `varstored-tools`

+Many tests have specific requirements, detailed in a comment at the top of the test file: minimal number of hosts in a pool, number of pools, VMs with specific characteristics (OS, BIOS vs UEFI, additional tools installed in the VM, additional networks in the pool, presence of an unused disk on one host or every host...).
+Markers, jobs defined in `jobs.py` (`./jobs.py show JOBNAME` will display the requirements and the reference to a VM or VM group), VMs and VM groups defined in `vm-data.py-dist` may all help understanding what tests can run with what VMs.

 ## Configuration
 The main configuration file is data.py.
 Copy data.py-dist to data.py and modify it if needed.

 ## Running tests

-A crash-course about pytest will help you understanding how to start tests or groups of tests.
+Refer to pytest's documentation or tutorials to understand how to start tests or groups of tests.

 Examples:
 ```